-Each day I keep getting several requests to share a good Test Case Template.
+Every day I keep on getting several requests for Test Case Template.
 And I’m surprised that many testers are still documenting test cases with Word docs or Excel files.

 Most of them prefer excel spreadsheets because they can easily group test cases by test types and most importantly they can easily get test metrics with Excel formulas.
 But I’m sure that as the volume of your tests goes on increasing, you will find it extremely difficult to manage.

 If you are not using any test case management tool, then I would strongly recommend you to use an open source tool to manage and execute your test cases.